 Primary and secondary data collection were critical to the 2025 CHNA process.
 Boyette began collecting and monitoring secondary data in March 2024, while primary data collection commenced in the summer of 2024.
-Through the primary data collection and community listening process, 1,145 participants provided their perspectives on Arkansas's most critical child health issues.
+Through the community listening process, 1,145 participants provided perspectives on Arkansas's most critical child health issues.
+Thirty-four percent of participants provided feedback specific to the ACNW community.